There are a couple of ways to reach this cache, but any of them will surely involve a Rocky Road.

 Please take care to put the cache back exactly as you found it.

-I'd recommend not undertaking this cache unless you are willing to accept a fair chance that you will not find it.
-It is a D5, after all.
+I'd recommend not undertaking this cache unless you are willing to accept a fair chance that you will not find it...it does have a high difficulty rating, after all...